Food Safety while travelling

 Before you let this scare you from traveling internationally, note that a disproportionate amount of these fatalities occur in very low-income areas with limited access to clean drinking water, functioning sewer systems, etc. Also, note that no country is immune from foodborne illnesses.
 Countries with more stringent food safety laws do have lower rates of exposure and fatalities.
 For example, the European region reports the lowest fatality rate with 5000 deaths annually.

-Keep in mind that many people have mild stomach upsets after a sudden and drastic change in their diets, that has nothing to do with contaminated food.
+Keep in mind that many people have mild stomach upsets after a sudden and drastic change in their diets, which has nothing to do with contaminated food.
 Food poisoning causes cramping, nausea, vomiting, and diarrhea.
 The most important thing is to ensure adequate fluid intake.
 Oral rehydration packets can be found in nearly every pharmacy in the world.
 Mix the contents with water to help rebalance your fluids.
-If symptoms are severe or you start showing the following signs of moderate-severe dehydration see a doctor.
+If symptoms are severe (trust me, you will know) or you start showing the following signs of moderate-severe dehydration see a doctor.

 When to get help for food poisoning

-You should call a Dr. If YOUR CHILD:
+You should consult a Dr. If YOUR CHILD:

 - Has had five or more episodes of diarrhea in the past 24 hours